 How to Navigate Your Brake Estimate

-Depending on the condition of your braking system, there are three main types of brake replacement you’ll see on your estimate.
+Depending on the condition of your braking system, there are three different types of brake replacements you could see on your estimate.

 1. Brake Pad Replacement

-A stand-alone brake pad replacement is the bare minimum brake pad service and not a repair recommended at Virginia Tire & Auto.
-This service is a brake job where you reuse the old brake hardware and just “slap” on new brake pads.
+A stand-alone brake pad replacement is the bare minimum brake pad service available, and it’s not a repair we recommend at Virginia Tire & Auto.
+This service is a brake job where you reuse the old brake hardware and just replace the brake pads.

-At Virginia Tire & Auto, we don’t recommend just replacing the pads.
-It’s our goal to get you back on the road safely—and putting a Band-Aid or quick fix on your brakes most likely isn’t the solution.
+At Virginia Tire & Auto, we don’t recommend just getting the brake pads replaced because it’s our goal to get you back on the road safely, and putting a Band-Aid or quick fix on your brakes isn’t the solution.

 2. Brake Pad Replacement & Rotor Resurfacing

-The middle of the road brake replacement option is replacing the brake pads and resurfacing the rotors.
+The middle-of-the-road brake replacement option is replacing the brake pads and resurfacing the brake rotors (brake discs).

-Resurfacing (also called “turning “or “machining”) your rotors means taking a very thin, microscopic layer off of the front and rear face of the rotors.
-This way, you get a nice, smooth feeding surface along with the new brake pads.
-This eradicates any grooves, pits, or hotspots that could cause problems.
-This also prevents noise and vibration and allows the new brake pads to wear evenly and optimally.
-Keep in mind, however, that used rotors have a friction film layer that has been removed, and the thinner the rotor is, the faster it heats up and wears.
+Resurfacing (also called “turning “or “machining”) your rotors means taking a thin, microscopic layer off of the front and rear face of the rotors.
+This way, you get a nice, smooth surface along with the new brake pads.
+Resurfacing removes any grooves, pits, or hotspots that could cause problems.
+It also allows the new brake pads to wear evenly and optimally.
+Keep in mind, however, that resurfacing decreases the thickness of the rotors, and the thinner the rotor is, the faster it heats up and wears down.

 3. Brake Pad Replacement & Rotor Replacement

-The most complete brake pad service involves fully replacing the brake pads and rotors.
+The most complete brake pad service includes fully replacing the brake pads and rotors.

-Some vehicles require the full replacement because the rotors aren’t able to be resurfaced.
+Some vehicles always require new pads and rotors because the rotors cannot be resurfaced.
 In fact, 99% of German cars are this way.
-The rotors don’t have a high tolerance, so by the time the pads are worn down, the rotors are already below what we call the discard thickness.
-This means that the rotor has already reached the maximum acceptable thickness and must be fully replaced.
-Not replacing the rotors could cause major problems.
+The rotors don’t have a high tolerance, so by the time the pads wear down, the rotors are already below what we call the “discard thickness.”
+This means that the rotor has already reached the minimum acceptable thickness and must be fully replaced.

-However, if you’re on a tight budget, then as long as your brake rotors are above the minimum recommended level and the vehicle manufacturer does not require that the rotors be replaced when new brake pads are installed, resurfacing the rotors could be an acceptable approach.
+However, if you’re on a tight budget, as long as your brake rotors are above the minimum recommended level and the vehicle manufacturer does not require that the rotors be replaced when new brake pads are installed, resurfacing the rotors might be an acceptable approach.
 But for optimum performance and safety, always choose to replace your brake rotors while replacing your brake pads.

 Need a Brake Replacement?

 Bring your vehicle into Virginia Tire & Auto for all your brake inspection and repair needs.
-We’ll ensure that you understand your brake estimate completely and feel comfortable moving forward with the diagnosis.
-Schedule an appointment at one of our 13 locations today!
+We’ll help you understand your brake estimate completely and feel comfortable moving forward with the diagnosis.
+Schedule an appointment at one of our 17 locations today!